What is coding?

 You heard someone talking about "code," or read something about it two times yesterday, four times today, and eight times tomorrow.
 A little exaggerated, but those who are in education or follow STEM can probably say they hear about coding at least once per day.
-We talk about coding camps multiple times per day.
+We talk about coding camps and online private tutoring in coding and other topics multiple times per day.
 Wouldn't it be nice to be a part of the conversation?

 On the flip side, for as many people as there are who are talking about coding, there still aren't nearly enough people who care to know what it is.

-There will be a shortage of qualified individuals to fill computing jobs in the near future.
-Specifically, there will be 1 million unfilled computing jobs by 2020.
-So, it’s important to know what coding is so you can, if you want, step in and fill those positions.
+So, it’s important to know what coding is so you can, if they want, help your child step in and fill those positions.
 Why on earth would you ever want to do such a thing?
 Because computer science is a top-paying college degree, and computer programming jobs are growing at 2X the national average.
 (Thanks to code.org for the stats.)

-You need to take it upon yourself to learn what coding is because unfortunately, it isn’t something taught in most schools.
+Kids need to take it upon themselves to learn what coding is because unfortunately, it isn’t something taught in most schools.
 In fact, it is said that only one in ten schools teaches coding.
-That’s not nearly enough, and leaves you with a much greater chance of being in a school that doesn’t teach it, than one that does.
+That’s not nearly enough, and leaves you with a much greater chance of your student being in a school that doesn’t teach it, than one that does.

 Back to Facebook.
 Think about being the only one who didn’t know what it was and how to use it.
 Not a good feeling right?
-I’m not saying to learn coding because everyone is doing it, but I’m saying think about how many more doors of opportunity that will be open if you did know how to code; how many more conversations in which you can participate.
+I’m not saying to learn coding because everyone is doing it, but I’m saying think about how many more doors of opportunity that will be opened if your child knows how to code; how many more conversations in which they can participate.